 Meant to be a debate on whether two thousand year old Buddhist texts are relevant in this day and age, Ajahn Brahmali turned this around into a debate on reincarnation.
 Recorded in Melbourne.

 Richard Gombrich – What the Buddha taught

 Founder-President of the Oxford Centre for Buddhist Studies, Richard Gombrich was President of the Pali Text Society from 1994–2002.
-Hyderabad, December 2013.
+Recorded in Hyderabad in December 2013.

 Is secular religion a contradiction in terms?